Ursula von Münsterberg

-Ursula of Munsterberg (Ursula von Münsterberg; Uršula z Minstrberka, Voršila Minstrberská, kněžna a Kladská hraběnka; c.
+Ursula von Münsterberg (Ursula von Münsterberg; Uršula z Minstrberka, Voršila Minstrberská, kněžna a Kladská hraběnka; c.
 1491/95 or 1499, presumably in Teschen - after 2 February 1534, presumably in Stift Gernrode or Liegnitz) was a German nun and writer, known for her role during the reformation.

 Life

 She was a daughter of Victor, Duke of Münsterberg, and a granddaughter of George of Poděbrady, king of Bohemia.
 She came from the Crownlands of the Bohemian Kingdom, which is now the Czech Republic.

 She became a nun in the Order of St Mary Magdalene.
 She famously left the convent during the reformation.
 She became a known Protestant writer.